Written by John Fox on July 14, 2020

 - Pala tribal employees are required to wear masks whenever working in common areas or working with others.

-- Everyone in San Diego County is required to wear a face covering when out in public within six feet of non-family members.
-In Riverside County it is not an order, but is “strongly recommended”.
-Facial coverage is required for workers at open businesses who interact with the public.
+- Everyone in California is required to wear a face covering when out in public within six feet of non-family members.
 Masks and other coverings don’t have to be hospital grade.
 Any cotton fabric which can easily be washed and reused will do.

 - No gatherings of people who are not members of the same family.